-Goldve Entertainment is a New York based management company that is run by Danny Goldberg.
-(Detail on all Goldve clients are on this site).This marks a return to management for Goldberg who created and ran Gold Mountain entertainment in the nineteen eighties and early nineties which managed Nirvana and Bonnie Raitt among others.
+Gold Village Entertainment was founded by Danny Goldberg in 2007 and is an entertainment company representing artists in music, touring, books, films and all other media worldwide.
+The company marks the return to management for Goldberg who created and ran Gold Mountain Entertainment in the nineteen eighties and early nineties where he managed the careers of Nirvana and Bonnie Raitt among others.
 In 1992 Goldberg sold Gold Mountain to become an executive at Atlantic Records where he became President in 1993.
 He was briefly Chairman of Warner Bros.
-Records in 1995 and was President of Mercury Records and then promoted to Chairman of the Mercury Records Group from 1996-1999.
-According to Soundscan, Atlantic, Warner Bros. and Mercury each led the American record industry in market share during the final year of Goldberg’s tenure with them.
-In 2000 he started Artemis Records an independent label, which led indie labels in market share in 2002 and 2003.
+Records in 1995, was President of Mercury Records and then promoted to Chairman of The Mercury Records Group from 1996-1999.
+In 2000 he started the independent record label Artemis Records.
+He is also the author of the rock and roll memoir, Bumping Into Geniuses.
+For Danny Goldberg’s full biography, please visit here.
+Gold Village Entertainment has offices located in both New York City and Nashville, TN.

 In addition to Danny Goldberg, Gold Village Entertainment’s staff includes the Vice Presidents Jesse Bauer, who previously worked for Artemis Records, Brady Brock, formerly of Island Def Jam, Artemis and Wind-up Records, Cyndy Villano, formerly of Interscope Records and Dave Stewart’s Weapons of Mass Entertainment and Vice President of Artist Management, Dave Godowsky, formerly of Partisan Records and Rounder Records.